ernestdanalyst/fifa21-data-cleaning-/README.md

 **3. Data Cleaning and Transformation**

-The previously identified columns were worked on , in an orderly manner
+he columns that were marked earlier were addressed in a systematic manner.

 <h1 align="center">Names </h1>

-The Name and Longname column were Standardised by splitting delimiters and replacing empty rows to generate a first name and last name column.
-Hyphenated or double last names like De Bruyne , Ter stegan , Van Dijk were also kept in the right manner
+To standardize the Name and Longname columns, the data was split using delimiters and empty rows were replaced to create separate first name and last name columns.
+Special cases like hyphenated or double last names such as De Bruyne, Ter Stegen, and Van Dijk etc were handled appropriately.

 | Before | After |
 |--------|-------|
 ![image](https://user-images.githubusercontent.com/99989624/224680924-00835e64-6273-4c6e-aab9-a472fe3cea3b.png)|![image](https://user-images.githubusercontent.com/99989624/224681183-81a31f33-425e-4105-a848-ebf7d3134ecc.png)

-However to sort Diacritic names, like spanish names with accent  , The player url was used to extract those names to get a cleaner version.
-Filter to see places with Diacritics for the first letter of the alphabet and replace with clean version.
-If this is not done, during visualization, sorting the names in alphabetical order, ascending or descending will result in those names appearing last after Z.
+For diacritic names such as Spanish names with accents, the player URL was used to extract the names and obtain a cleaner version.
+To identify places with diacritics in the first letter of the alphabet, a filter was applied, and these were replaced with the clean version.
+Without this step, sorting the names in alphabetical order during visualization would result in these names appearing last after Z.

 | Before | After |
 |--------|-------|